open-joinbase/oidbs/README.md

 The open-source benchmark suite is a great tool for evaluating the performance of the IoT domain data systems.

+## Benchmark Result

+One up-to-date benchmark result could be seen in [the website](https://joinbase.io/benchmark/).
+We encourage you to reproduce the benchmark by yourself.
+Any feedback or suggestion is welcome.

 ## Principles

 There are common pitfalls in existed benchmarks, like: